nightconcept/boba-site/project/boba-syntax.md

 An overload set should not contain functions that only differ by parameters with default values.

-This page will host the formal EBNF (Extended Backus-Naur Form) grammar for Boba Lang.
 ## Imports

 Individual functions (they must be public) and all functions from a file can be imported.
 All overloads are also imported.